Hummock

 In geology, a hummock is a small knoll or mound above ground.
 They are typically less than 15 m in height and tend to appear in groups or fields.
 Large landslide avalanches that typically occur in volcanic areas are responsible for formation of hummocks.
 From the initiation of the landslide to the final formation, hummocks can be characterized by their evolution, spatial distribution, and internal structure.
-As the movement of landslide begins, the extension faulting results in formation of hummocks with smaller ones at the front of the landslide and larger ones in the back.
+As the movement of the landslide begins, the extension faulting results in formation of hummocks, with smaller ones at the front of the landslide and larger ones in the back.
 The size of the hummocks is dependent on their position in the initial mass.
-As this mass spreads, the hummocks further modify to break up or merge to form larger structures.
+As this mass spreads, the hummocks further modify to either break up or to merge and form larger structures.
 It is difficult to make generalizations about hummocks because of the diversity in their morphology and sedimentology.
 An extremely irregular surface may be called hummocky.

 An ice hummock is a boss or rounded knoll of ice rising above the general level of an ice-field.
 Hummocky ice is caused by slow and unequal pressure in the main body of the packed ice, and by unequal structure and temperature at a later period.